(I may earn a small commission from the products mentioned in this post.)

-Muscles and bones get the most of the credit when the inner workings of the body is discussed, while fascia receives little attention.
-If you never studied anatomy, you may not have even heard of the term.
+Muscles and bones get most of the credit when the inner workings of the body is discussed, while fascia receives little attention.
+If you have never studied anatomy, you may not have even heard of the term.

 Damaged fascia can cause discomfort and pain.
 In this case, you can experience tenderness and tightness.

 Fascia damage can be caused by high impact activities and by continual stress on your body (too much exercise or over doing it).